boshtannik/embedded-nano-mesh/README.md

 * And so on..

-Every node have 2 internal queues, they are not exposed to user:
+Node have 2 internal queues, queues are not exposed to user:
 - `send` - for packets that node holds to be sent.
 - `transit` - for packets, that node holds to be transitted from other devices.
 Sizes of those queues are configurable.
 And their both configuration of size is made by `PACKET_QUEUE_SIZE` constant in `./src/mesh_lib/node/constants.rs`.

 ### How the protocol avoid packet duplication:
+Protocol provides mechanism to prevent the network being jammed by packet duplication.

 During send of the packet using `send_to_exact` method - you can set `filter_out_duplication` parameter to `true` which prevents network from being jammed by duplicated packets.
-Methods `send_ping_pong`, `broadcast`, `send_with_transaction` has this parameter set to `true` by default as `send_ping_pong` and `send_with_transaction` needs more than one packet to be sent trough the network.
+Methods `send_ping_pong`, `broadcast`, `send_with_transaction` has this parameter set to `true` by default.
+As long as `send_ping_pong` and `send_with_transaction` needs more than one packet to be sent trough the network, and `broadcast` without `filter_out_duplication` just jams the whole network by echoed packets.

+`filter_out_duplication` leads protocol to spread one exact packet trough the network only once by setting `ignore_duplication` flag of the packet.

 `filter_out_duplication` works in the next way:
-1 - Node sets `ignore_duplication` flag in the packet flags.
+1 - Node sets `ignore_duplication` flag to the packet flags.
-2 - Once intermediate node receives the packet with `ignore_duplication` flag set to `true`,
-- it remembers the `sender_device_identifier` of the packet and `id` of the packet for the specified `RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD` period of time.
-This period is configurable. if the packet with same `sender_device_identifier` and with same `id` is received again by that same node - node will ignore packet for that specified period of time.
+2 - Once intermediate node receives the packet with `ignore_duplication` flag set to `true`, 2.1 it remembers the `sender_device_identifier` of the packet and `id` of the packet for the specified `RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD` period of time. if the packet with same `sender_device_identifier` and with same `id` is received again by that same node - node ignores packet for that specified period of time.

-`ignore_duplication` leads protocol to spread one exact packet trough the network only once.
+`RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD` period of time.
+This period is configurable in `./src/mesh_lib/node/constants.rs`.

 ## Status:
 * The version is: 2.1.0: